Otto Struve: Awards and honors

-Struve received the Gold Medal of the Royal Astronomical Society (1944), the Bruce Medal (1948), the Henry Draper Medal of the National Academy of Sciences (1949) and the Henry Norris Russell Lectureship of the American Astronomical Society (1957).
+Struve was elected to both the United States National Academy of Sciences and the American Philosophical Society in 1937.
+He was elected to the American Academy of Arts and Sciences in 1942.
+He received the Gold Medal of the Royal Astronomical Society (1944), the Bruce Medal (1948), the Henry Draper Medal of the National Academy of Sciences (1949) and the Henry Norris Russell Lectureship of the American Astronomical Society (1957).
 His Royal Society medal was the fourth (after Friedrich Georg Wilhelm, Otto Wilhelm and Hermann Struve) and the last received by Struves.
 The asteroid 768 Struveana was named in honor of Otto Wilhelm von Struve, Friedrich Georg Wilhelm Struve and Karl Hermann Struve; and a lunar crater was named for another 3 astronomers of the Struve family: Friedrich Georg Wilhelm, Otto Wilhelm and Otto.
-The 82-inch telescope which Struve used in his research at McDonald Observatory was named after him in 1966, three years after his death, whereas the asteroid 2227 Otto Struve kept Struve's name from October 13, 1955.
+The 82-inch telescope which Struve used in his research at McDonald Observatory was named after him in 1966, three years after his death, whereas the asteroid 2227 Otto Struve bore Struve's name from its discovery on October 13, 1955.

 In 1925, Struve began reviewing articles for the Astrophysical Journal and from 1932 to 1947, acted as its Editor in Chief.
 From 1946 till 1949 he was president of American Astronomical Society.
 Between 1948 and 1952, he was vice-president and between 1952 and 1955 president of the International Astronomical Union.
 In April, 1954 he was elected a Fellow of the Royal Society.
 In 1950 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 Between 1939 and 1961, he received honorary doctorate degrees from nine universities in Europe and America.